RedCreator37/HTMLNotepadFX/README.md

 ## Usage

-As said before, you need OpenJDK 11 and OpenJFX SDK 11.
+As said before, you need OpenJDK 11 and [OpenJFX SDK 11][openJFX] (older versions may work but aren't tested).
 Compile the source code and compress it into a .jar then run

 ```bash